Scarecrow (DC Comics): Powers and abilities

 In the story arc As the Crow Flies, after being secretly mutated by Dr. Linda Friitawa, Scarecrow gains the ability to turn into a large, monstrous creature called the Scarebeast.
 As Scarebeast, he has greatly enhanced strength, endurance, and emits a powerful fear toxin from his body.
 However, he has to be under physical strain or duress to transform.
-During the Blackest Night mini-series, Scarecrow is temporarily deputized into the Sinestro Corps by a duplicate of Sinestro's Power ring.
+During the Blackest Night miniseries, Scarecrow is temporarily deputized into the Sinestro Corps by a duplicate of Sinestro's Power ring.
 He proves to be very capable in manipulating the light of fear to create constructs until his ring is stolen by Lex Luthor.

 Personality

 Crane, with only a few exceptions in his incarnations, is cruel, sadistic, deranged, and manipulative above all else.
 Crane is obsessed with fear, and takes sadistic pleasure in frightening his victims, often literally to death, with his fear toxin.
-Crane also suffers from brain damage from prolonged exposure to his own toxin that renders him nearly incapable of being afraid of anything - except Batman.
+Crane also suffers from brain damage from prolonged exposure to his own toxin that renders him nearly incapable of being afraid of anything—except Batman.
 This is problematic for him, as he is addicted to fear and compulsively seeks out confrontations with Batman to feed his addiction.
 He is also known to have a warped sense of humor, though not to the level of Black Mask or the Joker, as he has been known to frequently make taunts and quips related to his using his fear toxin or his love of terrifying others.
 During Alan Grant's "The God of Fear" storyline, Scarecrow develops a god complex; he creates an enormous hologram of himself that he projects against the sky, so he will be recognized and worshipped by the citizens of Gotham as a literal god of fear.